hackthedev/dcts-shipping/README.md

 > [!CAUTION]
 >
 > The installer script is designed to be used on a new system.
 It uses caddy and will completely replace the caddy config file in `/etc/caddy/` the first time it runs.
-Once docker works again i recommend using that.
+Once docker is available i recommend using that.

+> [!NOTE]
+>
+> If you want to manually install DCTS checkout the `docs` folder, specifically `Getting started` and `VoIP Setup`.

 > [!IMPORTANT]
 >